-- Diet and individual nutrients / non nutrients / metabolites influence on brain health and performance.
-Study of the mechanisms through which dietary components modulate brain development, cognitive performance and prevent ageing-associated cognitive decline. - To study the relationship between diet, disfunctional sleep and metabolic/hormonal/autonomic function, a key issue in the development and progression to obesity.
+• Diet and individual nutrients / non nutrients / metabolites influence on brain health and performance.
+Study of the mechanisms through which dietary components modulate brain development, cognitive performance and prevent ageing-associated cognitive decline.

 - Healthy ageing by nutritional strategies in childhood Molecular, cellular and system-level mechanisms behind neuroprotective effects by dietary compounds; - Neuroprotective effects of bioactive components of foods against cognitive impairments and neurological degeneration in brain injury sequelae.
-Food impact on neurogenesis either during development or during neurorecovery after impairing events; - Psycho-physiological effects of foods and meals, with particular focus on control of food intake; - Diet, sleep, autonomic and metabolic function increase understanding of the role of disfunctional sleep in the obesity epidemics.
+Food impact on neurogenesis either during development or during neurorecovery after impairing events; - Psycho-physiological effects of foods and meals, with particular focus on control of food intake.

 Goal 2.
-Understanding dietary effects on immune and intestinal function.
+Understanding dietary effects on immune and intestinal function

 Food is an important factor able to affect immune reactions in either a negative (e.g. allergy) or positive manner (e.g. probiotics and prebiotics).
 The intestine is regarded as the key organ able to maintain health and influence resistance to disease and immune function in relation to food.
 An emerging body of knowledge now points towards the benefits of several bioactive food components (including probiotics, fiber, fatty acids, peptides and antioxidants) interacting with the immune system and the intestine.
-The equilibrium of intestinal microflora is also directly related to liver health as production of endotoxins by itestinal bacterial leads to liver inflammation.

-- Knowledge of the relation between the immune system and other organ systems such as the brain, the endocrine system and the intestine and their relation to physical activity; - Knowledge of the microflora biotransformation pathways of bioactive compounds and the lower gut absorption mechanisms; - Fetal and neonatal nutrition in relation to immune (de)regulation during later life.
+- Knowledge of the relation between the immune system and other organ systems such as the brain, the endocrine system and the intestine and their relation to physical activity; - Fetal and neonatal nutrition in relation to immune (de)regulation during later life.

 - Determination of the health promoting potential of traditional foods with regard to the intestinal flora, immune function.
 Evaluation of the functional properties of specific components/ingredients of traditional foods; - Determination of a healthy diet with regard to the mother, and with regard to the newborn during early life, in order to optimize immune function and decrease the risk for allergy.
-Nutrigenomic studies on the effect of nutrients on pediatric disease risk reduction; - Development of functional foods to maintain intestinal health including foods tailored for intestinal delivery of bioactive compounds (i.e. nanoincapsulated); - Identification of dietary factors that improve the barrier function of the intestine and the resistance to infections and its inflammatory sequelae.
+Nutrigenomic studies on the effect of nutrients on pediatric disease risk reduction; - Identification of dietary factors that improve the barrier function of the intestine and the resistance to infections and its inflammatory sequelae.
 Food and intestinal microflora balance driving immunoresponse.
 Gut microbiological imprinting; - Development of biomarkers of intestinal functions to define and improve "intestinal health"; improvement of e.g. 'abdominal comfort', digestive function, systemic immune function, celiac disease, phenylketonuria and decreased risk of colorectal cancer.
-Bioactive components of food in the control of colon cancer, primary and secondary prevention of gastrointestinal diseases, set up of nutritional intervention protocols to evaluate food protective activity, as biomarkers of effect; - Determination of the effects of the intestinal microflora metabolites on the liver function (gut-liver-axis hypothesis).
-Probiotics and prebiotics for liver health; - Consideration of possible interactions of potential bioactive molecule with dietary macronutrients and effect on absorption and biological activity; - Improvement of the allergome databases of plant- and animal-derived food, knowledge of allergen post-translational modifications and allergenicity increase by additives or contaminants, and persistence after cooking; detection of allergens derived from gastrointestinal or hepatic metabolites.
-Reduction of food allergens by crop selection and study of food and pollen cross-reacting allergens under climate changes and environmental conditions; - Studying nutrients such as calcium, vitamin D and folate, and in particular the link between their assumption and the development of intestinal/colon tumor and alzheimer disease.
+Bioactive components of food in the control of colon cancer, primary and secondary prevention of gastrointestinal diseases, set up of nutritional intervention protocols to evaluate food protective activity, as biomarkers of effect; - Consideration of possible interactions of potential bioactive molecule with dietary macronutrients and effect on absorption and biological activity; - Improvement of the allergome databases of plant- and animal-derived food, knowledge of allergen post-translational modifications and allergenicity increase by additives or contaminants, and persistence after cooking; detection of allergens derived from gastrointestinal or hepatic metabolites.
+Reduction of food allergens by crop selection and study of food and pollen cross-reacting allergens under climate changes and environmental conditions.

 Goal 3.
-Understanding the link between diet and metabolic function.
+Understanding the link between diet and metabolic function

 Obesity plays a central role in the metabolic syndrome, which includes hyperinsulinemia, hypertension, hyperlipidemia, type 2 diabetes and an increased risk of atherosclerotic cardiovascular disease.
-Dietary measures that could counteract these ageing-related metabolic disorders would offer a real breakthrough in an ageing society; in this context it would be of paramount importance to identify the effects of specific nutrients/foods in order to be able to make more specific dietary recommendations.
+Dietary measures that could counteract these ageing-related metabolic disorders would offer a real breakthrough in an ageing society.